radleap/DevOpsSimpleConda/README.md

-This is a simple Jenkinsfile job
+This is a simple Jenkinsfile job for conda environments.